somedrunkbum/testofthetest/README.md

 ## Scenario 2

 Taking into consideration the scenario, here is what seems interesting to monitor from my perspective.
-After connecting the whole system to a standard set of monitoring metrics I would highlight the following:
+After connecting the host to a standard set of system monitoring metrics I would highlight the following:
 - System load average.
 Should be on every dashboard.
 After checking the number of cores for our CPU’s, LA for our setup should not get higher than 112.
 I suppose that Hyper-Threading is enabled, which makes sense for this use of the server.
 - CPU load.
 Since the use of our server is highly CPU oriented.
 - CPU io.
 One of the most important metrics as well, to spot bottlenecks.